onsonr/sonr/README.md

 For updates on the Sonr Daemon, [follow this repo on GitHub](https://github.com/sonrhq/core).

 For feature requests, bugs, or technical questions, [submit feedback here](https://roadmap.sonr.io).
 For general inquiries or inclusion in our upcoming feature betas, reach out on [Twitter](https://snr.la/tw).

+# Additional Resources

+## MPC

+### Version 1

+This is the second version of our MPC protocol which leverages the kryptology library from coinbase.
+This protocol uses DKG based signing for ecdsa signature generation.
+The protocol is described in the paper [here](https://eprint.iacr.org/2018/987.pdf).

+### Version 0

+This is the first version of the MPC protocol.
+It is a simple protocol that uses the taurusgroup implementation for CMP based ecdsa signature generation.
+The protocol is described in the paper [here](https://eprint.iacr.org/2017/552.pdf).